Anonymous Tombs in Amarna

 The Anonymous Tombs in Amarna are ancient Tombs of Nobles at the Royal Wadi in Amarna, Upper Egypt.
 They consist of both sepulchres and burial pits in varying stages of construction.

-Amarna Tomb 7a,b,c
+Amarna Tombs 7–a, b, c

-Amarna Tomb 7a,b,c are small unfinished tombs located near Tomb 7 (The tomb of Parennefer).
+Amarna Tombs 7–a, b, c are small unfinished tombs located near Tomb 7 (The tomb of Parennefer).
 Tombs 7a and 7b are very small.
 Tomb 7c had some columns completed, but no inscriptions were evident.

-Amarna Tomb 9a,b,c
+Amarna Tombs 9–a, b, c

 Small unfinished tombs located near Tomb 9 (The tomb of Mahu).
 All three tombs are very simple in construction.

 Amarna Tomb 16

 The tomb owner's name has not been preserved.
 The owner is shown kneeling in adoration before the sun.
 Contrary to most tombs the owner faces northeast in this tomb.
 The tomb was said to have contained "burials in palm-sticks, coffins, etc."

 Amarna Tomb 17

 Davies describes this tomb as having no interesting features.
 Some pottery was found in the excavations, including a small pot with a foot and some saucers.